dacho68/Angular2-Jumpstart/README.md

 npm install -g typings
 ```

-We are going [Visual Studio Code](http://code.visualstudio.com/) for editing our project
+We are going to use [Visual Studio Code](http://code.visualstudio.com/) for editing our project
 after you checkout this repository.
 Run the command below for install the dependencies

 ```